Shiimymy/Prediction-heritage-housing/README.md

 2. Install heroku CLI in the IDE workplace terminal using the command: `curl https://cli-assets.heroku.com/install.sh | sh`
 3. Log into Heroku CLI in IDE workspace terminal using the bash command: `heroku login -i` and enter user credentials.
 4. Run the command: `heroku stack:set heroku-20 -a <your-app-name>`
-5. At the Deploy tab, select GitHub as the deployment method.
+5. At the Deploy tab in Heroku website, select GitHub as the deployment method.
 6. Select your repository name and click Search.
 Once it is found, click Connect.
 7. Select the branch you want to deploy, then click Deploy Branch.
 8. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.